NeuroDiffGym/neurodiffeq/README.md

 - To use a different network architecture, you can pass in your custom `torch.nn.Module`s.
 - To use a different optimizer, you can pass in your own optimizer to `solver = Solver(..., optimizer=my_optim)`.
-- To use a different sampling distribution, you can use [predefined generators](https://neurodiffeq.readthedocs.io/en/latest/api.html#module-neurodiffeq.generators) or write your own generators from scratch.
+- To use a different sampling distribution, you can use [built-in generators](https://neurodiffeq.readthedocs.io/en/latest/api.html#module-neurodiffeq.generators) or write your own generators from scratch.
 - To use a different sampling size, you can tweak the generators or change `solver = Solver(..., n_batches_train)`.
 - To dynamically change hyperparameters during training, checkout our [callbacks](https://neurodiffeq.readthedocs.io/en/latest/api.html#module-neurodiffeq.callbacks) feature.